TIPS & IDEAS: Mixing & matching patterns

 If you live in the land of neutrals, then you’ll find it easy to incorporate almost any colour scheme into your room.
-However, chances are you have a few things in your room already that will give you clues as to what family you belong to.
+Chances are you already have a few things in your room that will give you clues as to what family you belong to.
 Here’s a list of a few colour families to consider…

 When it comes to the wild world of colour, neutrals are by far the easiest and can be incorporated INTO other colour families.

 - neutrals can range from white and brown to gray and black and everything in between

-- neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)
+- you’ll find that neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)

-- don’t be afraid to throw in even one or two colours from another family to add some life to a neutral-on-neutral palette
+- don’t be afraid to throw in one or two colours from another family to add some life to a neutral-on-neutral palette

 Pastels are the softies of the bunch.

-- pastels best suit white, fresh cream and soft gray when it comes to neutrals, although, you can pull off the odd beige as long as it’s MAJORLY muted
+- pastels best suit white, fresh cream and gray, although, you can pull off the odd beige as long as it’s MAJORLY muted

-These colours are jacked right up!
-A little goes a LONG way with these bad boys.
+These colours are jacked right up, so a little goes a LONG way with these bad boys.